WestDRI/wgpages/content/driConnect.md

 ## Teaching parallel programming

-Over the past 10 years we switched from teaching MPI and OpenMP (which are still discussed in our Intro to HPC course) to teaching parallel programming using higher-level frameworks in Julia, Chapel, Python, and R. In each case/language the objective is different, but in general we walk students through typical pitfalls and bottlenecks they would encounter both with multi-threading and multi-processing.
+Over the past 10 years we switched from teaching MPI and OpenMP (which are still shown in our Intro to HPC course) to teaching parallel programming using higher-level frameworks in Julia, Chapel, Python, and R. In each case/language the objective is different, but in general we walk students through typical pitfalls and bottlenecks they would encounter both with multi-threading and multi-processing.